-The "Lawson Group Personal Information Protection Policy" has been formulated to promote protection of personal information.
-To ensure that the relevant personnel understand specific details of the contents and are prepared to implement them, the Company publishes potential mistakes and complaints that may arise at the stores, accompanied by practical responses to them, in various manuals produced for the stores in an effort to raise awareness.
-Headquarters employees are tested periodically to ensure that they are all reliably following the rules based on the "Lawson Office Security Rules," in which matters to be observed are compiled.
+Having enacted the Lawson Group Privacy Policy, management systems have been put in place under the direction of the CRO for the protection of personal information.
+To ensure that the details of the Privacy Policy are enforced, the Company publishes potential mistakes and complaints that may arise at the stores, accompanied by practical responses to them, in various manuals produced for the stores in an effort to raise awareness.
+In addition to compiling matters that require observation in the Lawson Office Security Rules, head-quarters employees are tested periodically to ensure that these measures are being reliably implemented.